Degree Program Admissions

 Matriculation Deposit

 All newly accepted students are required to pay a $100 matriculation deposit as proof of intention to enroll.
-The PsyD program requires a $400 matriculation deposit and the Physical Assistant program requires a $1,000 matriculation deposit.
+The PsyD program requires a $400 matriculation deposit and the Physician Assistant program requires a $1,000 matriculation deposit.
 This is a nonrefundable tuition deposit that will be credited to the student's account upon enrollment.
 The Graduate School reserves the right to cancel a student's admission if they fail to submit a deposit prior to specified deposit deadline.